-Cybersecurity is a concern for everyone as this world becomes more and more connected, but it's of particular concern in the area of long-term post-acute care (LTPAC) for a number of reasons.
-Here are a few reasons why LTPAC communities should worry about online security, and what can be done for each.
+Cybersecurity is a concern for everyone as this world becomes more and more connected, but it’s of particular concern in the area of senior living for a number of reasons.
+Here are a few reasons why senior living communities should worry about online security, and what can be done for each.

 Due to the Internet of Things (IoT) being a major trend these days, the medical side of this trend is also on the rise.
 As a result, you have situations where there are medical devices connected to all manner of systems.
 In other words, people’s pacemakers and heart monitors are connected to the Internet like never before.

-This means that security vulnerabilities for these devices are of particular importance, especially when it comes to LTPAC scenarios, as the devices are going to be connected for a considerable amount of time, and they will be crucial to positive outcomes, or at least avoiding negative ones.
+This means that security vulnerabilities for these devices are of particular importance, especially when it comes to senior living scenarios, as the devices are going to be connected for a considerable amount of time, and they will be crucial to positive outcomes, or at least avoiding negative ones.
 In general, when someone hacks a system, they either simply make themselves a minor nuisance, or at worst take private data.
-While this is potentially dangerous, it's minor compared to what could happen if a virus or other attack finds its way into a device that is literally keeping an LTPAC resident alive.
+While this is potentially dangerous, it’s minor compared to what could happen if a virus or other attack finds its way into a device that is literally keeping a senior living resident alive.

 Fortunately, it’s possible to prevent these issues by making sure the firmware of such devices are continually updated, and all other security measures are followed.